-The heart of why I do this seminars is I want to build a generation of Filipinos with the right foundation in stock investing.
+The heart of why I do these seminars is I want to build a generation of Filipinos with the right foundation in stock investing.
 I want to bring smart investing to every Filipino around the world!
-If you would like to know more on how you could time the market checkout the trainings below.
+If you would like to know more about how you could time the market check out the training below.

 But before jumping into the fray, it would be wise to check some things first.
 Yep, before investing—whether in stocks, bonds, real estate, forex, or whatever instrument—there are some things that need to be in place for the experience to be truly rewarding.
 Here are five things to have before investing: